jabin2/jabin2/README.md

 📘 **Learning in Progress**

-Currently studying software development at Samsung Software Academy for Youth (SSAFY) to become a professional developer.
+ Currently learning as I work towards becoming a developer.

 🌟 I'm eager to gain more hands-on programming experience and build meaningful connections in the tech industry.